grafana/agent/docs/sources/flow/tutorials/flow-by-example/processing-logs/index.md

 }
 ```

-This stage is acting on the `log` value in the extracted map, which is a value that we extracted in the previous stage.
-This value also happens to be a JSON object, so we can extract values from it as well.
+This stage acts on the `log` value in the extracted map, which is a value that you extracted in the previous stage.
+This value is also a JSON object, so you can extract values from it as well.
 This stage extracts three values from the `log` value, `is_secret`, `level`, and `log_line`, and puts them into the extracted map with keys `is_secret`, `level`, and `log_line`.

-If it were Python, it would be roughly equivalent to:
+If this were Python, it would be roughly equivalent to:

 ```python
 extracted_map = {